raniceyue/questcrunch/_pages/evaluation.md

 ### Evaluation Process

+{% capture disclaimer %}

+**Disclaimer**

+As we did not retrieve any identifying information from the participants throughout the evaluation, we did not feel the need to draft any conset forms as all participants' personal data is protected.

+{% endcapture %}

 #### Expert (Peer) Evaluation
 The Expert (Peer) Evaluation was done by all 4 members of our team, and consisted of 4 peer evaluators evaluating both views for 2 different prototypes from our [Second Iteration Prototypes](/questcrunch/our-process/#prototype-2nd-iteration) This was conducted in Week 10.
 The findings gathered from this evaluation were used in the development of our [Third Iteration Prototype](/questcrunch/our-process/#prototype-3rd-iteration)

 #### User Evaluation
 The User Evaluation was conducted with our real target users, teachers and students.
-2 students and 2 teachers evaluated their respective interfaces on our [Third Iteration Prototype](/questcrunch/our-process/#prototype-3rd-iteration).
+3 students and 2 teachers evaluated their respective interfaces on our [Third Iteration Prototype](/questcrunch/our-process/#prototype-3rd-iteration).
 This was conducted in Week 11.
 The findings gathered from this evaluation were used in the development of our [Fourth Iteration Prototype](/questcrunch/our-process/#prototype-4th-iteration) aka our final prototype.

+<div class="notice--primary">{{ disclaimer | markdownify }}</div>

 ## Expert (Peer) Evaluation